-O’Brien Criminal & Civil Solicitors is able to represent you if you have been contacted by the NSW Department of Fair Trading about your Contractor’s Licence.
+O’Brien Criminal & Civil Solicitors is able to represent you if NSW Department of Fair Trading contacted you about your Contractor’s Licence gained through Green Skills training.

 In December 2018, Fair Trading commenced an investigation into qualification certificates issued by the now defunct Green Skills Australia.

-NSW Fair Trading has since this time issued letters (as below) to over 100 people who obtained a certificate of qualification from Green Skills Australia, with a view to either cancelling these licences or commencing criminal prosecutions or both.
+NSW Fair Trading has since this time issued letters (as below) to over 100 people who obtained a certificate of qualification from Green Skills Australia.
+This is with a view to either cancelling these licences or commencing criminal prosecutions or both.

 If you have received the following letter, you may not have done anything wrong and may not have anything to worry about.
 However, you should contact us immediately for advice and representation to help you keep your licence and avoid/defend a prosecution.